In all likelihood, you can play.

 Here, we only go to the 10th fret to save space in the diagram but, the concept remains intact.

-All the guitar scales you will ever see in your life are derived from this simple 12-note system.
-All the different sounds, varieties and arrangements we get come from a variation of this sequence.
+All the guitar scales you will ever see are derived from this simple 12-note system.
+All the different sounds, melodies and music notation we get comes from a variation of this sequence.

 It is made up of two types of notes: